Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 ```

 ### Toy with AOD capability
-If you have set your toy as an AOD toy, your toy will receive EVENT_AOD every minutes when your toy has been selected as aod toy.
+If you have set your toy as an AOD toy, your toy will receive EVENT_AOD every minute when your toy has been selected as aod toy.